djangodeployment/django-deployment-book/09-recovery1.rst

 The file is actually a **shell script**.
 In their simplest form, shell scripts are just commands one after the other (much like Windows ``.bat`` files).
 However, Unix shells like bash are complete programming languages (in fact duply itself is written in bash).
-So if, for some reason, you have both PostgreSQL and SQLite on a server, you can join the two above scripts like this:
+We won't do any complicated shell programming here, but if, for some reason, you have both PostgreSQL and SQLite on a server, you can join the two above scripts like this:

 .. code-block:: bash